 It seems so appropriately ironic the “Breath of Heaven” would be responsible for the wonder that so often takes my breath away, because according to Scripture it was the Holy Spirit who breathed life into man in the first place.
 Before that moment Adam was just a complex hunk of matter, but the “Breath of the Almighty” gave him life.
 (Psalms 104:30, Genesis 2:7, Job 33:4)

 This was only the beginning, though.
-From Joseph through John the Baptist, it was through God the Spirit the Lord called and equipped His prophets to fulfill the tasks for which He had created them.
+From Joseph through John the Baptist, it was through God the Spirit that the Lord called and equipped His prophets.
+His power enabled them to fulfill the tasks for which He had created them.
 By the power of the Spirit these men and women were given the ability to interpret dreams, predict the future, and carry the messages of God.
 (Genesis 41:38, Numbers 11:25, 28-29, Daniel 5:11-12, Luke 1:14-15, 2 Peter 1:20-21)

 The Holy Spirit in the Life of Jesus